freent-project/.github/profile/README.md

 *For OpenWindows, get software from "OpenWindows Store" or using executables (for developer apps, enable dev mode).*

-This is a list of software OpenWindow uses in place of Microsoft Windows programs.
+This is a list of software OpenWindows uses in place of Microsoft Windows programs.

 | Microsoft App       | OpenWindows App     | Purpose               |
 |---------------------|---------------------|-----------------------|